Download the all-new Republic app:

 Biden's proposals would expand benefits, raise taxes for upper-income people and add some years of solvency.

 He would revamp Social Security’s annual cost-of-living adjustment by linking it to an inflation index tied more directly to older Americans' expenses.
-He would increase minimum benefits for lower-income retirees, addressing financial hardship among elderly.
+He would increase minimum benefits for lower-income retirees, addressing financial hardship among the elderly.

 GUNS

-Biden supports legislation restricting number of firearms an individual may purchase per month to one and would require background checks for all gun sales with limited exceptions, such as gifts between family members.
+Biden supports legislation restricting the number of firearms an individual may purchase per month to one and would require background checks for all gun sales with limited exceptions, such as gifts between family members.
 Biden would also support prohibiting all online sales of firearms, ammunition, kits and gun parts.

 VETERANS

-Biden says he'd work with Congress to improve health services for women, military’s fastest-growing subgroup, such as by placing at least one full-time women’s primary care physician at each Department of Veterans Affairs’ medical center.
+Biden says he'd work with Congress to improve health services for women, the military’s fastest-growing subgroup, such as by placing at least one full-time women’s primary care physician at each Department of Veterans Affairs’ medical center.

 TRADE